You can find answers to common subscription billing questions below:

 Do you offer refunds?

-SimplePractice provides a 30-day free trial and then you have the option to sign up for a monthly payment plan or an annual payment plan.
+SimplePractice provides a 30-day free trial and then you have the option to sign up for a monthly payment plan.
 If changing from one plan type to another results in a credit on your account, we will automatically apply that credit to your new plan.
 We do not provide refunds.

 We clearly provide our refund policy to you in Section 25 of our Terms of Service: